| HMRC Reference:Notice 700/45 (October 2012) | View Change History |

 Similarly, on 31 October 2009 the earliest accounting period that can be claimed for will also be that ending on 30 April 2006.

-However, by 30 April 2010, the four-year time limit will have come fully into effect so that a claim made on that date can still go back to a quarter ending on 30 April 2006.
+However, by 30 April 2010, the 4-year time limit will have come fully into effect so that a claim made on that date can still go back to a quarter ending on 30 April 2006.

 For non-standard tax periods, return adjustments and error correction notifications made between 1 April 2009 and 1 April 2010 can be made for any accounting period ending on or after 1 April 2006.
-Adjustment thereafter will be subject to a four-year limit.
+Adjustment thereafter will be subject to a 4-year limit.

-The transitional arrangements provide that no claim made between 1 April 2009 and 31 March 2010 can be made for any accounting period for which the VAT return was due before 1 April 2006.
+The transitional arrangements provide that no claim made between 1 April 2009 and 31 March 2010 can be made for any accounting period for which the VAT Return was due before 1 April 2006.

 Thus, on 31 March 2009, the earliest accounting period for which a claim may be made is that ending on 28 February 2006 (for which the due date of the return was 31 March 2006).